warroyo/flux-tmc-multitenant/README.md

 ### Create the custom TMC policy to enforce service account usage

 We need to create an Gatekeeper constraint template that will allow us to enforce service account usage on the flux CRDs.
-Thsi prevents tenants from being able to use admin level creds with flux.
+This prevents tenants from being able to use admin level creds with flux.

 ```bash
 tanzu tmc policy policy-template create --object-file tmc/policy/enforce-sa-template.yaml